Healthcare Degrees Without Clinical Components

 Bachelor’s in Psychology

 Students who prefer a healthcare degree without a clinical component may want to consider a bachelor’s in psychology.
 This degree allows students to work in multiple healthcare fields.
-Students often concentrate in addictions and recovery, child and adolescent development, or pre-counseling.
+Students often concentrate on addictions and recovery, child and adolescent development, or pre-counseling.
 Child development specialist, child welfare caseworker, or employment relations specialist are among the career options available to graduates with this degree.

-Child welfare case workers earn nearly $40,000 annually, while employment relations specialists earn about $61,690 on average.
-Students may want to research career choices in the psychology field to determine accurate earning potential.
-Additionally, advanced positions typically require a master’s degree and a clinical component.
+Advanced positions typically require a master’s degree and a clinical component.
 For instance, counselors and psychologists must satisfy state requirements for clinical hours.

 Bachelor’s in Counseling

-While earning potential varies, graduates typically earn around $40,000-$50,000 annually depending on their job title.
-Professionals interested in advancing their career may want to consider a master’s in counseling or even a master’s in psychology or social work.
+Juvenile professionals interested in advancing their careers may want to consider a master’s in counseling or a master’s in psychology or social work.
 These degrees lead to a state license, which requires clinical hours.

 Bachelor’s in Human Services

 A bachelor’s degree in human studies explores fields that offer social assistance, which include psychology, social work, sociology, and criminal justice.
 Graduates often pursue careers in substance abuse counseling, youth services, or domestic violence services.
-Graduates can also find employment in developmental disability agencies.

 Medical Billing and Coding Certificate Program

-Professionals interested in advancing their career could become medical claims processors or medical secretaries, which does not require clinicals.
+Professionals interested in advancing their careers could become medical claims processors or medical secretaries, which does not require clinicals.
 However, professionals interested in nursing or a role that requires a state license should plan to complete a clinical component.